clay584/linkagg/README.md

 # linkagg-hash
-Example implementation of link agreggation hashing algorithm
+Example implementation of link agreggation hashing algorithm.
+This is in response to Christopher Hart's ([@_ChrisJHart](https://twitter.com/_ChrisJHart)) post [here](https://twitter.com/_ChrisJHart/status/1452343071484653578).
+This is by no means exhaustive or bug-free, it's just a fun side-project to explore hashing algorithms and Ethernet link load-balancing.

 ## Installation